Cut fastball: Professional practitioners

+In recent years, due to increasing pitcher arsenals, it has become significantly more difficult to classify pitches as cutters, due to its interchangeability with the classification of a hard slider.
+However, the cutter remains to this day a staple in modern day baseball pitching.

 Popularity and limitations

 The cutter grew in popularity as certain pitchers, including Dan Haren, looked to compensate for loss of speed in their four-seam fastball.
 Braves third baseman Chipper Jones attributed the increased dominance of pitchers from 2010–2011 to a more prolific use of the cutter, as did Cleveland Indians pitcher Chris Perez.
 By 2011, it was commonly being called the "pitch du jour" in the baseball press.

 Some pushback has developed against (overuse of) the pitch, due to concerns that a pitcher overusing the cutter could develop arm fatigue.
 Baltimore Orioles General Manager Dan Duquette instructed prized prospect Dylan Bundy not to throw the pitch in the minor leagues, believing its use could make Bundy's fastball and curve less effective.